Skip to content

 Keys stay in trusted backend code and can be separated by production, staging, development, and CI.

-Tenant and user boundaries
+Project and user boundaries

 Memory, credentials, traces, audit rows, and tool policy are isolated by project and app user.